What would you do with £500?

 * this may or may not be a lie to try and convince you to sign up

 Could you get this information from a financial adviser or the Internet?

 The Internet, yes, but you'll also find 87x the amount of information that is useless and bad advice.
 You sure you know the difference between good and bad advice?

 With a Financial Adviser, it would probably take between 4 and 12 sessions, IF they were able to even talk to you about all of these assets... which is going to cost you between £2,000 and £12,000 - depending on who you go with.

 But a modest 4 figure sum to get these kind of results.

 I'm in a position where I've put this to work for both myself and hundreds of other people now.
-So I know this shit works.
+So I know this stuff works.